Zotan/python-open-mike/index.md

 ---
 layout: default
-title: Python "open mike" events at UiT
+title: Python "open mike" events at IRF
 ---

 ## Format

-Eventually it could be a platform where participants show something useful to others.
-But it will take some time to warm up and until then each event will have a theme and we will suggest exercises.
+Eventually it could be a platform where participants show something useful to others and have creative discussions about programing.
+But to warm up and get into the mood of hacking each event will have a theme and we will suggest exercises.
 Participants can prepare these exercises but do not have to.
 We go through the exercise and solutions together but those who have solved the exercises can present alternative solutions which we discuss together.

 At each event we fix the dates for the next event and together we choose a theme.